L&I, Office of Information Technology Policy SEC-015

 L&I Users shall report to the agency ISO any information, software, data, files, or programs discovered on a commonwealth-provided computing device that they reasonably believe to be from a previous L&I User.

-OIT shall report to SO if sensitive, confidential, or personally identifiable information (PII) is present on IT Equipment or IT systems.
+OIT shall report to the SO if sensitive, confidential, or PII is present on IT Equipment or IT systems.